 - Lie down flat on a bed or other comfortable surface

-- Raise one arm and tuck it under your head
+- Raise one arm and tuck it behind your head

-- Place the fingers of the opposite hand flat on the breast below your raised arm and firmly push down on all the breast tissue
+- Place the fingers of the opposite hand flat on the breast below your raised arm and firmly push down on the entire breast.

 - To conduct a thorough exam, move your fingers in the same pattern each time: up and down, spiraling out from the center, or moving inward from the outer edge toward the nipple in a spoke-like pattern

 - To complete the exam of one breast, gently squeeze the nipple to see if any discharge flows out